American Studies Summer Institute

 For over two decades, teachers and graduate students in American Studies, political science, history, and related disciplines have explored in depth a topic drawn from American history, politics, culture, or social policy through the American Studies Summer Institute, co-sponsored by the University of Massachusetts Boston and the John F. Kennedy Presidential Library and Museum.
 The intensive two-week program, held at the Kennedy Library, includes informative and thought-provoking lectures and discussions led by a distinguished group of scholars and guests.

-As in the past, the Institute will draw upon experts from a variety of disciplines and with diverse perspectives.
-The Institute will be directed by Patricia A. Reeve, Assistant Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.
+Drawing upon experts from a variety of disciplines and with diverse perspectives, the institute will be directed by Patricia A. Reeve, Associate Professor of History at Suffolk University, and Education Specialist Nina Tisch at the John F. Kennedy Presidential Library and Museum.

 Participants may earn three graduate credits in American Studies.
 For those who wish to receive graduate credit, the fee for this grant-supported course is $195.
 (A non-credit option is available for $150.)
 Graduate students must complete a major paper.
 Teachers who wish to receive graduate credit must complete a 10-page research paper, annotated bibliography, and lesson plan.
 Teachers may receive PDPs upon completion of a lesson plan.

-The deadline to register to May 24, 2013.
+The deadline to register to May 30, 2014.
 Click here to download the application.
-Email with any questions.
+Email us with any questions.